Life insurance is a smart move when you have people in your life who depend on you financially.Read more

 Sam Dogen, who retired at age 34 and blogs about early retirement at Financial Samurai, also gets health insurance through an ACA plan.
 “My family went through a broker and decided to go with a Platinum plan for the family of three.
 The cost of the plan is $1,760 a month, as we do not qualify for subsidies.
 We feel paying $21,120 a year in healthcare premiums is outrageous given we are a healthy family who never goes to the doctor, so far.
 However, we realize that it’s our duty as healthy Americans to help subsidize the less healthy and less wealthy, so we are fine with it.”

-Pant, like me, has a Bronze ACA plan — but hers is considerably less expensive than mine, even though we’re close to the same age.
+Paula Pant of Afford Anything, like me, has a Bronze ACA plan — but hers is considerably less expensive than mine, even though we’re close to the same age.
 “I opted for the lowest-premium plan available in my state because I’m 35 and generally in good health.
 My plan costs approximately $235 per month.”

-If you’re planning on retiring early and getting your health insurance through the Affordable Care Act, it’s worth asking whether you’re in the best state for health insurance costs.
+If you’re planning on early retirement and getting your health insurance through the Affordable Care Act, it’s worth asking whether you’re in the best state for health insurance costs.
 (I live in Iowa, which is not a great place for competitive ACA premiums.)
-Of course, some FIRE followers take the next step and ask themselves whether they’re in the best country for health insurance costs — or whether they could get better and more affordable insurance elsewhere.
+Of course, some FIRE movement followers take the next step and ask themselves whether they’re in the best country for health insurance costs — or whether they could get better and more affordable insurance elsewhere.

 Getting expat health insurance and going abroad

 Kristy Shen and Bryce Leung are the authors of Quit Like a Millionaire: No Gimmicks, Luck, or Trust Fund Required.
 These two early retirees quit their jobs at 31 and now travel the world; they blog about their FIRE movement tips and travel at Millennial Revolution.